curtisalexander/readstat-rs/README.md

 The binary binds to `ReadStat` and follows the [reading files](https://github.com/WizardMac/ReadStat#library-usage-reading-files) example in the `ReadStat` repository.

 ## Run
-The binary is run from within the `readstat` direcotry using the following.
+The binary is run from within the `readstat` directory using the following.
 This assumes Rust and cargo have been [installed and setup](https://rustup.rs/).

 ```sh
 cd readstat